spiral/docs/docs/en/framework/scopes.md

 These restrictions ensure proper usage and prevent conflicts within the scope hierarchy.
 Here are the key restrictions:

-1. **Named Scope Uniqueness:** Named scopes within the same hierarchy must have unique names.
-This means that you cannot have multiple scopes with the same name at the same level of the scope hierarchy.
-Each named scope should have a distinct and meaningful name to avoid any ambiguity.
+1. **Parallel Named Scopes:** Parallel named scopes are allowed.

 2. **Default Bindings for Named Scopes:** Named scopes can have default bindings associated with them.
 It's important to note that changing of default bindings does not affect already created container instances with the same scope name, except for the root container.
 Default bindings provide a convenient way to set up common dependencies for a particular named scope.

 3. **Root Scope Name:** The most parent scope in the hierarchy is named the root scope by default.
 The root scope serves as the top-level scope and provides the foundation for all other scopes.
 It's the starting point for dependency resolution and can have its own set of default bindings.

-4. **Parallel Named Scopes:** Parallel named scopes are allowed.

 ### Resolving Rules

 When a nested scope does not have its own bindings, it will now resolve dependencies from the parent scope.
-This allows for more flexible dependency resolution, with dependencies being resolved in the closest parent scope that has the required bindings.

 ### Accessing Scoped Values